MicrosoftLearning/MS-4006-Copilot-for-Microsoft-365-for-Administrators/Instructions/Labs/LAB_AK_02_Lab2_Ex1_Manage_secure_user_access.md

 21. Select **Reset Password**.
 If a **Save password** dialog box appears at the top of the screen, select **Never**.
 Then select **Close** on the **Password has been reset** pane.

-22. Repeat steps 17-21 for **Alex Wilber**, **Joni Sherman**, **Lynne Robbins**, and **Patti Fernandez**.
+22. Repeat steps 17-21 for **Joni Sherman**, **Lynne Robbins**, and **Patti Fernandez**.
 Reset each of their passwords to the same **Administrative Password** provided by your lab hosting provider for the tenant admin account (i.e. the MOD Administrator account).
 In step 19, don't forget to show the password you entered to verify it's the correct value.

 23. Remain logged into LON-CL1 with the **Microsoft 365 admin center** open in your browser for the next task.